Neutering in dogs: The why and how of castration and spaying

 In female dogs:

-• All female dogs have a phantom pregnancy after their season, even if they are not showing any signs.
+- All female dogs have a phantom pregnancy after their season, even if they are not showing any signs.
 These include mammary development, discharge from the teats, nesting behaviours, neediness, loss of appetite, resource guarding or aggression.
 It is important to wait until there are no behavioural or physical signs of phantom pregnancy before spaying.
 This is approximately 12 weeks after the end of their season.
+Check out our "How to" video below.

 If you have any questions or require advice, please contact our team for a chat, or book an appointment online today.